reflectoring/reflectoring.github.io/_posts/2017-09-16-event-messaging-with-spring-boot-and-rabbitmq.md

 With the concepts of exchanges, bindings and queues, AMQP provides everything we need to create an event mechanism for a distributed system.
 Spring AMQP and its integration into Spring Boot via the AMQP Starter provide a very convenient programming model to connect to such an event broker.

-# Example Code
-A working code example can be found in my [github repository](https://github.com/thombergs/code-examples/tree/master/rabbitmq-event-brokering).
-It contains a readme with which you can get it up and running in no time.
-Note that the code examples in this article are modified for better readability and do not match the code in the repository completely.